 How Are Fiduciaries Paid?

-One very important thing: Fiduciaries are not paid a commission or percentage.
+One very important thing: Fiduciaries are not paid a commission.
 If they were, it would be much harder for them to maintain their focus and continue to support only the best interests of the beneficiary.

-While it is legally acceptable for fiduciaries to get some commission on top of the fee, the best take only a flat fee and receive no commissions, kickbacks, etc. Anything like that increases the chance of a conflict of interest.
+While it is legally acceptable for fiduciaries to get some commission on top of the fee, the best charge a fee based on your portfolio size and don’t earn any other fees, commissions or kickback.
+Anything like that increases the chance of a conflict of interest.
 While it might appear that commissions motivate advisors to buy only the best investments, fiduciaries need to focus on other matters.

 For example, a commission-based financial advisor might buy based on short-term gain, especially if they are close to retirement, and thus take more risks with your money.
 A fiduciary in charge of a trust for a seven-year-old knows that the kid is going to need a solid amount of money in about ten years for college, and will easily resist that temptation if there is no "quick money" in it for them.

 Caldwell Trust provides the highest quality fiduciary services for you and your estate.
-We can do a full review of your existing arrangements, especially if you have concerned, and will make sure that your assets are being managed in line with your objectives and goals.
-In the role of a fiduciary, we can then oversee all aspects of ensuring you and your family are taken care of.
+We can do a full review of your existing arrangements, especially if you have concerns, and will make sure that your assets are being managed in line with your objectives and goals.
+In the role of a fiduciary, we will oversee all aspects of ensuring you and your family are taken care of.

 To find out how we can help you by serving as a fiduciary or with estate planning audits, contact Caldwell Trust today.